Waverly Hills Sanatorium is a massive abandoned

 similar to that in Rio de Janeiro.
 The last project even had its own

 "Christ the Redeemer Foundation Incorporated" organized by Robert Alberhasky with the help of architect Jasper Ward and artist Ed Hamilton

 who designed the sculpture that was supposed to be tallest statue of

-Savior in the World at 270 feet.
-Now the property
+Savior in the World standing at incredible 270 feet.
+No sculpture was

 tours, half- night and overnight stays within the walls of Waverly Hills